todddangerfarr/mlnd-p5-capstone-wearables-activity-tracking/readme.md

 # Wearables Human Activity and Posture Tracking

 Udacity Machine Learning - Capstone Project
-Wearable have become extremely popular in recent years as a method to track activity and monitor health of the individual user.
+Wearable devices have become extremely popular in recent years as a method to track activity and monitor health of the individual user.
 It's important that this technology provides accurate capture of both the activity type and the duration.

 In this project I explore and fit a machine learning model to a dataset obtained from the UCI Data Repository that is a collection of human activities and postures recorded through gyroscope and acceleration sesnors on a Smart Phone device.